From the owner:

-From the owner:

 Thank you for considering our one-of-a-kind charity first aid courses.
 Here’s the background: I love hockey, and I love teaching life-saving skills.
 I also believe in helping others, compassion, and getting the most out of life.
 Seven years ago I was introduced to the Brad May Celebrity Classic Hockey Tournament.
-The tournament is run by Easter Seals, a highly non-profit charity that focuses on providing supports, programs, services, and funding for children with disabilities.
-The tournament takes place on December10 at the Sixteen Mile Creek Sports Complex in Oakville.
+The tournament is run by Easter Seals, a highly ratred non-profit charity that focuses on providing supports, programs, services, and funding for children with disabilities.
+The tournament takes place on December 2, 2022 at the Sixteen Mile Creek Sports Complex in Oakville.

 As the captain of my team I want to set an example and encourage each of my teammates, whom I personally spent significant time recruiting, to raise as much as they can to go towards this great cause.
 I actually run three whole teams thanks to my recruiting efforts.
 As such, I have decided to run first aid courses for charity.
 In short, I am providing certified Standard First Aid & CPR/AED Level “C” courses in exchange for donations.
 The business, nor I personally, do not profit one single dollar from this initiative.
 This is all for charity and helping others.

 Help me to raise money for a good cause, and learn valuable skills in the process.
 You benefit in so many ways.
 We have also instituted Red Cross guided Covid19 protocols to help ensure safety in the course.
 See below for details.